Keto Caramel Candy

 How to make keto caramel candies

 1. Melt the butter over medium heat.
-Continue heating until brown butter forms, which is when you get those brown bits at the bottom and a nutty aroma fills the air.
-Brown butter makes the best flavored caramels.
+Keep cooking until brown butter forms (you’ll see brown bits at the bottom and the kitchen fills with a nutty aroma).
+Brown butter is what makes these taste rich instead of flat.

-2. Reduce heat to low medium and stir in sugar-free caramel syrup, sugar-free sweetener, heavy cream and salt.
-Continue cooking and stirring until the mixture starts to bubble and boil.
+2. Reduce heat to low-medium and stir in sugar-free caramel syrup, sweetener, heavy cream, and salt.
+Keep stirring until the mixture starts to bubble and boil.

-3. Continue cooking at low medium heat until the mixture starts to foam and froth.
-It will start to thicken up.
-Continue stirring until you notice that when your spoon scrapes the bottom of the pan, you can see the bottom of the pan.
-This will take about 1-2 minutes from the time it starts to foam and froth.
-Remove the pan from the stovetop.
+3. Continue cooking at low-medium heat until the mixture foams and froths.
+It will thicken.
+When your spoon scrapes the bottom of the pan and you can see the pan, you’re done.
+This happens about 1-2 minutes after the foaming starts.
+Pull the pan off the heat immediately.

-4. Immediately pour into candy molds and refrigerate until hardened.
+4. Pour into candy molds right away and refrigerate until set.

 ingredients for caramels including butter, sweetener, salt, syrup and heavy cream